10up/ElasticPress/tests/e2e/README.md

 Cache files are keyed by the WordPress version, the WooCommerce version, whether ACF Pro is installed, and a hash of `bin/setup-e2e-env.sh` plus the imported content.
 Editing either file produces a new key, so there is nothing to invalidate by hand.

+The setup drops the stored container id once the database is in place.
+That id lives in the database (see `unique-index-name.php` below), so a dump carries the id of the environment that produced it.
+Left in place, every environment importing the same cache would address the same indices, and CI jobs sharing one ElasticPress.io account would delete and rebuild each other's data mid-run.

 To rebuild from scratch, pass `--no-db-cache` to `npm run e2e:setup`, or run `make clean-db-cache`.

 ### Soft and hard resets